 If you are not sure what kind of online business to pursue, below are three common entry points to help you arrive at an informed decision:

 Becoming an affiliate marketer is not as complicated as many online gurus make it out to be.
 Simply put, affiliate marketing is about re-selling or promoting the products or services of other entrepreneurs and companies.
 Affiliate marketers earn a specific commission rate for every product or service sold.

 The biggest challenge for this kind of online venture is building a stable and large enough audience who can support your brand or product recommendations.
 Some marketers go the extra mile to build their credibility until they gain a following.
 They review products on their blog or create a reseller business website, oftentimes evolving into real influencers.

 2. E-Commerce Store

-This online business model is perfect for retailers or wholesalers who have no capital but plan to build an actual store in the future.
+If your goal is to start a six-figure business, this online business model is perfect for retailers or wholesalers who have no capital but plan to build an actual store in the future.
 With an e-commerce store, sellers can showcase pictures of their goods and encourage visitors to make a purchase.